ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 Describe where the various technologies Heroku has to offer fit into each of the testing environments.
 Document a possible approach on how to use it for your next "online game project".

-Heroku can automatically run your apps,test, deploy and deliver code.
+Heroku can automatically run your apps, test, deploy, and deliver code.
 When integrated with Heroku Pipeline, Heroku CI lets you easily manage continuous integrations and continuous delivery automation across multiple apps and environments.